Title

 (e) Provide for contributions to the Program to be deposited directly into an IRA with the investment administrator for the Program.
 The Board must establish procedures to allow participants to open an account.
 The default account type is a Roth IRA, but participants can elect to establish only a traditional IRA, or both a Roth and a traditional IRA;

-(f) Whenever possible, use existing employer and public infrastructure to facilitate contributions to the Program, recordkeeping, and outreach;
+(f) Whenever possible, use existing employer and public systems and infrastructure to facilitate contributions to the Program, recordkeeping, and outreach;

-(h) Require the maintenance of separate records and accounting for each Program account;
+(h) Require the maintenance of separate records and accounting for each participant account;

-(i) Provide for reports on the status of Program accounts to be provided to Program participants at least annually;
+(i) Provide for reports on the status of participant accounts to be provided to Program participants at least annually;

-(j) Allow for account owners to maintain an account regardless of place of employment and to roll over funds into other retirement accounts;
+(j) Allow for account owners to maintain an account regardless of place of employment within the City and to roll over funds into other retirement accounts;

 (k) Pool accounts established under the Program for investment;